NicBeltramelli/Privacy-and-Cookie-Policy-for-WordPress/Privacy-Policy.md

 We also collect some information automatically:

 *   **Log Information:** Like most online service providers, we collect information that web browsers, mobile devices, and servers typically make available, such as the browser type, IP address, unique device identifiers, language preference, referring site, the date and time of access, operating system, and mobile network information.
-We collect log information when you use our Services (for example, when you create or make changes to your YOUR-COMPANY-WEB-SITE account).
+We collect log information when you use our Services (for example, when you create or make changes to your account).
 *   **Usage Information:** We collect information about your usage of our Services (e.g. page views), along with information about your device (e.g., screen size, name of cellular network, and mobile device manufacturer).
 We use this information to, for example, provide our Services to you, as well as get insights on how people use our Services, so we can make our Services better.
 *   **Location Information:** We may determine the approximate location of your device from your IP address.
 We collect and use this information to, for example, calculate how many people visit our Services from certain geographic regions.
 *   **Information from Cookies & Other Technologies:** A cookie is a small string of information that a website stores on a visitor’s computer, and that the visitor’s browser provides to the website each time the visitor returns.
 Pixel tags (also called web beacons) are small blocks of code placed on websites and emails.
 YOUR-COMPANY-NAME uses cookies and other technologies like pixel tags to help us identify and track visitors, usage, and access preferences for our Services, as well as track and understand email campaign effectiveness and to deliver targeted ads.
 For more information about our use of cookies and other technologies for tracking, including how you can control the use of cookies, please see our [Cookie Policy](YOUR-COOKIE-POLICY-URL).

 #### _Information We Collect from Other Sources_

 We may also get information about you from other sources.
-For example, if you create or log into your YOUR-COMPANY-WEB-SITE account through another service (like Google) or if you connect your account to a social media service (like Twitter or Facebook), we will receive information from that service (such as your username, basic profile information, and friends list) via the authorization procedures used by that service.
+For example, if you create or log into your account through another service (like Google) or if you connect your account to a social media service (like Twitter or Facebook), we will receive information from that service (such as your username, basic profile information, and friends list) via the authorization procedures used by that service.
 The information we receive depends on which services you authorize and any options that are available.
 We may also get information, such as a mailing address, from third party services about individuals who are not yet our users (…but we hope will be!), which we may use, for example, for marketing and advertising purposes like postcards and other mailers advertising our services.

 ### How And Why We Process Personal Data